onosproject/config-models/modelplugin/aether-4.0.0/description.md

 * `sst`, `sd`.
 Slice identifiers.
 * `uplink`, `downlink`.
 Guaranteed uplink and downlink bandwidth.
 * `traffic-class`.
 Link to a `Traffic-Class` object that describes the type of traffic.
+* `slice` configuration for slice

+  * `mbr` configuration of maximum bit rate in slice

+    * `uplink` the `mbr` from device to slice
+    * `downlink` the `mbr` from slice to device

 ### Traffic-Class

 Specifies the class of traffic.
 Contains the following:

+* `arp`.
+Allocation and Retention Priority.
 * `qci`.
 QoS class identifier.
 * `pelr`.
 Packet error loss rate.
 * `pdb`.
 Packet delay budget.

 ### UPF

 Specifies the UPF that should forward packets.
+A UPF can only be used by one VCS at a time.
 Has the following fields:

 * `address`.
 Hostname or IP address of UPF.
 * `port`.
 Port number of UPF.
 * `enterprise`.
 Enterprise that owns this UPF.
+* `site`.
+The Site that this UPF is located at.
+* `config-endpoint` URL for configuring the UPF